Privacy Policy

 When collecting, using or disclosing personal information, the Company will take such steps as are reasonable in the circumstances to ensure that the information is accurate, up-to-date and complete.

 The Company will only collect personal information in a lawful and fair manner.
-Wherever possible, personal information will be collected directly from the individual, unless it is unreasonable or impractical to do so.
-It is not expected that the Company will collect sensitive information (e.g. health information), but if it is collected, it will only be done where the individual consents to the collection of that information.
+Wherever possible, personal information will be collected directly from the individual.

-If the Company receives unsolicited personal information it will, within a reasonable period of time, assess whether it would otherwise have been entitled to collect the information in accordance with its Privacy Policy.
-If the personal information could have been collected by the Company, it will ensure that its Privacy Policy is complied with in respect of that information and it will notify the individual:
+If the Company receives unsolicited personal information it will, within a reasonable period of time, assess whether it would otherwise have been entitled to collect the information in accordance with this Privacy Policy.
+If the personal information could have been collected by the Company, it will ensure that this Privacy Policy is complied with in respect of that information and it will notify the individual:

 (a) that the unsolicited personal information has been collected;